- Reference Notes Schedule Overview

 6. Division: Limit your schedule to cover one of your RefNote Divisions, or select ALL to include all Divisions.

 7. Option to include titles of RefNotes in the schedule.

 8. Options for including the User Fields (which you fill out when creating RefNotes) as columns in the schedule.
 Choose whether to show All fields, only the fields you've Used, or None of the fields.

 9. Option to include each RefNote callout in the schedule as Text (just the RefNote code without a callout frame) or a Block (the entire callout box with frame).

-10. Options to identify Amenity, Area, and Volume RefNotes by their Code, Symbol, or Both in the schedule.
+10. Options to identify Length, Amenity, and Area/Volume RefNotes by their Code, Symbol, or Both in the schedule.

 11. If you want, add Extra Lines to your schedule.
 You can also set this value to 0 in order to eliminate extra space between lines.

 12. Options to include the Detail associated with each RefNote, the Quantity of each RefNote, and the Cost of each RefNote in the schedule.

 If you have multiple Work Areas defined in your drawing, you'll then be prompted to select one or all of these Work Areas.

 Selecting one or more Work Areas when running your schedule is a great way to either limit your schedule to one area or phase of your project or break your schedule down according to your Work Areas.
 See the section below on The RefNotes Schedule and Work Areas.

 The drawing will go back to Paper Space, and the Command line will prompt: Upper left corner.

 Click a location in the drawing to set the location of the upper left corner of where the Reference Note Schedule will appear.